 - Develops cross-cultural communication skills

-- Gains a better understanding of the skills and experience that immigrants bring
+- Gains a better understanding of the skills and experience of immigrants

 - Becomes more aware of the job market and industry trends